-- Wowza nDVR has logic by which recordings are unloaded to release resources when they are no longer used.
+- nDVR has logic by which recordings are unloaded to release resources when they are no longer used.
 Using a single large recording and accessing portions of it defeats this scheme.

 - Adaptive bitrate uses the entire recording when aligning recorded streams.
 Again, this requires more memory and processing to align very long recordings.

-- After you have recorded a live stream into logical chunks (for example, a 24/7 period broken down into 1 hour recordings), you can use the nDVR Playlist Request API to generate a playlist that specifies a start time and (optionally) an end time.
+- After you have recorded a live stream into logical chunks (for example, a 24/7 period broken down into 1-hour recordings), you can use the nDVR Playlist Request API to generate a playlist that specifies a start time and (optionally) an end time.

 Media Cache enables a read-through caching mechanism for video-on-demand streaming.
-This functionality, along with the live stream repeater, can be added to your Wowza nDVR workflow.
-For more information, see How to scale video on demand streaming with Media Cache.
-For configuration instructions, see How to configure MediaCache for Wowza nDVR.
+This functionality, along with the live stream repeater, can be added to your nDVR workflow.
+For more information, see Scale video-on-demand streaming with Wowza Streaming Engine Media Cache and Configure Wowza Streaming Engine Media Cache for nDVR.

 What needs to be handled outside of Wowza Streaming Engine?File Access